Mi Vida Loca (professional wrestling): Formation (April 2025–present)

 On April 3, 2025, at Stardom Nighter in Korakuen, after weeks of sharing heat with former "Crazy Star" tag partner Mei Seira from her ex-unit of Neo Genesis, Suzu Suzuki turned on the latter as she hinted her parting ways with the stable.
 Moments after that, Natsuko Tora of H.A.T.E. offered Suzuki a spot in her unit but the latter refused, stating that she would rather continue as a lone wolf.
 On April 24, 2025, Suzuki was scheduled to face Kohaku and former stablemates Mei Seira and Miyu Amasaki in a six-woman tag team match with two mystery tag partners.
 They were later announced to be Itsuki Aoki and Rina Yamashita alongside whom she won the match.
 After the bout concluded, Akira Kurogane requested to side with the newly created stable of "Mi Vida Loca".

 At Stardom All Star Grand Queendom 2025 on April 27, Suzu Suzuki defeated Mei Seira in singles competition, thus ending their feud generated by Suzuki's defecting from Neo Genesis.
 At Stardom New Blood 21 on May 9, 2025, Akira Kurogane defeated Yuria Hime in singles competition.
 At a house show from May 24, 2025, Suzuki, Aoki and Yamashita unsuccessfully challenged Starlight Kid, AZM and Miyu Amasaki for the Artist of Stardom Championship.
 At Stardom New Blood 22 on June 4, 2025, Kurogane fell short to Debbie Keitel.
 At The Conversion on June 21, 2025, Suzu Suzuki, Rina Yamashita, Itsuki Aoki and Akira Kurogane defeated Starlight Kid, AZM, Mei Seira and Miyu Amasaki in eight woman tag team competition.
 During the bout, Bozilla appeared and helped Mi Vida Loca members win the bout, as she was presented as the newest member after the match ended.

+At the following year's edition of The Conversion on June 20, 2026 at, Suzuki defeated Sayaka Kurara to win the World of Stardom Championship, bringing the stable their first Stardom championship in the form of the company's top title.